 The Charnwood Forest Railway (aka The Bluebell Line) superseded both the canal and its tramways.
 Its route is clearly defined today throughout.
-Note that the former goods area in Loughborough still has rails in situ!
+Note that the former dairy/goods area in Loughborough still has rails in situ!

 I have found a number of websites with more information on the railway and its history.
 The following are just samples.

 For a historic map of the route, follow this link and then adjust the transparency on the slider scale to view the present day appearance: